timescale/timescaledb-toolkit/docs/heartbeat_agg.md

 TimescaleDB Toolkit provides the `heartbeat_agg` aggregate to evaluate and track the liveness state of an underlying system based on a set of heartbeat timestamps.

-The aggregate constructs a timeline by trating each heartbeat as "live" for a specified duration following the timestamp.
+The aggregate constructs a timeline by traiting each heartbeat as "live" for a specified duration following the timestamp.
 Any point in the specified overall time range that does not fall within `heartbeat_liveness` duration after a heartbeat is considered "dead" (downtime).
 This is particularly useful for tracking system health or finding exact intervals where a device went offline.

 ## Details

-Timescale's `heartbeat_agg` is implemented as an aggregate function that takes incoming heartbeat timestamps and groups them into contiguous live intervals.
+TimescaleDB Toolkit `heartbeat_agg` is implemented as an aggregate function that takes incoming heartbeat timestamps and groups them into contiguous live intervals.

 It requires to specify an aggregation window (`agg_start` and `agg_duration`).
 All heartbeat points passed to the aggregate must occur strictly withins this bounding interval.
-Note that `agg_duration` must be strictly greater than `heartbeat_liveness` The state collects these points and processes them in batches, combining overlapping liveness intervals into a consolidated timeline of up and down states.
+Note that `agg_duration` must be strictly greater than `heartbeat_liveness`.
+The state collects these points and processes them in batches, combining overlapping liveness intervals into a consolidated timeline of up and down states.

 Because heartbeat logs are often grouped by time buckets, the toolkit also provides a rollup function to combine multiple sub-aggregates into a single, unified liveness timeline.
 Additionally, interpolation functions allow bridging the liveness gap seamlessly across adjacent time buckets.